·10 min read

 Omer AytacOmer AytacFull Stack Developer (Guest Author)

-The data collected from users in real-time are very essential for improving the product, reacting on time, and growing much faster.
+The data collected from users in real-time is very essential for improving the product, reacting on time, and growing much faster.
 For collecting, preparing, and storing data, we can use the serverless Kafka with one of the most common open-source streaming tools, which is Spark Streaming.

 In this blog post, we will use Serverless Kafka to collect logs from a mobile application developed using React Native and send these logs to Apache Spark for streaming into the Cassandra Database.